turtlecoin/turtlecoin-docs/guides/RainBorg-Wat-Dat.md

 <img src="guides/images/rainborg/rainborg-rain.png" width="256" height="256" alt="turtle in the rain" />
 </blockquote>

-# Anything not covered here?
+## Anything not covered here?

 Open a [new issue](https://github.com/turtlecoin/meta/issues/new?title=RainBorg+Question) or make some noise in #help.

-The gaps will be filled either by you or another person, [anyone can contribute](https://github.com/turtlecoin/turtlecoin-wiki) to these docs as well!
+Or, just join our [Discord](https://discord.gg/qyXqkuk) and ask some fellow turtles!

+If you know something that isn't in here, you can [contribute to these docs.](https://github.com/turtlecoin/turtlecoin-wiki)

-#### Wow?
+### Wow?
 Megatip wat?

 An idea has been floated regarding a Megatip function.
 Basically, someone could purposely send a large chunk of TRTL and most of it would be sent out in the next wave of rain tips.
-If you want to see something like this talk about it.
+If you want to see something like this, talk about it! ;)